mehnazm/mehnazm/good-reads.md

 ---
 layout: page
-title: Good Reads & Vids
+title: Good Reads
 permalink: /good-reads/
 ---

-# Good Reads & Vids
+# Good Reads

 Here is a list of links to content that I found really interesting.
 I will continue to add more, both old and new, and organize them into categories, over time.